dbaker-rh/znc-irslackd/README.md

 * Easier backup/restore of ZNC configs between installs.
 It might be easier to script "/znc ..." config parameters from an IRC client to populate desired config for this.
 * Better internal SSL cert management.
-* Template file only works on 3.11 at the moment.